There is one highly sought after placement at Franklin College available for each of the following subject areas:

 All applicants for one of the Franklin College placements must possess a second class undergraduate degree or higher alongside GCSE grades C or above in Maths or English.
 All initial teacher training places are advertised through a single portal, operated by UCAS, please see their website for details.

-Training is funded by a tuition fee paid by the trainee which is £9,250 2017-18.
-There are however, incentives available for certain subjects up to £30,000 tax free.
+Training is funded by a tuition fee paid by the trainee which is £9,250 2018-19 at Bishop Grosseteste.
+There are however, incentives available for a range of subjects up to £28,000 tax free.
 Please see the government website for more information.

 Franklin College is a well-established and highly regarded sixth form college in Grimsby serving around 1,650 full time students from across northern Lincolnshire.
 Franklin’s students are offered a broad range of GCSEs, Level 2 & 3 BTECs/CTECs and A Level qualifications.
 Franklin College is the highest performing college in the area and consistently offers the highest quality teaching and learning, enrichment opportunities and progression support.